 Comparing Vehicle A to Vehicle B is now possible without the user needing to think about any of this.

 In cases where data normalization is not happening, fleets would find it difficult to directly and quickly compare Vehicle A to Vehicle B, and in general would find very little use for vehicle data.
 It might even be necessary to hire more people just to do data entry and analysis.

 As competition and the pressure to reduce costs increases, having the ability to access and analyze your fleet intelligence becomes ever more vital.
-In other words, data normalization, while it’s not highly visible process, is nevertheless critical to helping fleets achieve their goals for increasing driver safety and improving efficiency, sustainability and profitability.
+In other words, while it’s not a highly visible process, data normalization is critical to helping fleets achieve their goals for increasing driver safety and improving efficiency, sustainability and profitability.

 If you liked this post, let us know!